ozfortress/ozfortress_docs/docs/rules/global.md

 We'll keep that one close to the chest for now as we are looking to limit any potential abuse of this system, however, the process involves reaching out to the admin team, or the admin team reaching out to you during signups/seedings periods (if and only if you don't already meet the criteria or are known to meet the exceptions).
 We have a few methods of testing player ping and can check ping history with our server partners.

 ### 2.4.
 Captains
+Team captains have the ultimate responsibility for their team, representing their team in organising matches and liaising with ozfortress administrators.

-Team must nominate a player to act as a captain to represent the team in organising matches and liaising with ozfortress administrators.
-This player(s) has the ultimate responsibility for their team.
-If the primary captain for the team is unavailable, that captain and team is expected to nominate another captain for their roster. **Each team needs a minimum of two total captains at all times** within the season.
+**Teams must nominate a minimum of two players to act as captain**.
+If a captain is unavailable or leaves the team, the team is expected to nominate another captain for their roster. **All team rosters cannot have more than three total captains**.

 Captains may be excluded from acting as team captains for future competitions if ozfortress administrators consider them to be unfit to lead.

+#### 2.4.1.
+Captaincy Bans
+Captaincy Bans are awared to captains who consistently fail to manage their team, typically impacting other teams within their division and/or season.
+Most likely, all captains on a team's roster will receive this penalty in the event it is awarded.
+The ban length for Captaincy Bans is two seasons, served from when it was awarded.

 ### 2.5.
 Mutiny Rule
 A simple majority of registered team members may elect to nominate a new captain or remove a captain entirely, at any point of the season.
 To start this process, a designated member of the team should contact their division administrator to begin this process.
 This may be used when a captain is the sole reason for an imminent disbanding of a team.
 In this situation, the team at large will remain without penalty.

 ### 2.6.
 Disbanded or Removed Teams
-The captain of a disbanded or removed team will receive a tier two infraction, and all players on the Active Roster will be excluded from play for the remainder of that season.
+The primary captains of a disbanded or removed team will receive a Tier 2 infraction, and all players on the Active Roster will be excluded from play for the remainder of that season.
 Administrators will subject future applications from a disbanded or removed team to a closer review.
-In some instances, players may be banned from captaining teams in the future.
+In some instances, captains may be banned from captaining teams in the future (see [2.4.1.
+Captaincy Bans](/rules/global/#241-captaincy-bans) for more information).

 To avoid penalty, captains and/or team members should approach administrators at the first sign of trouble to determine a solution.